Connecting Flight: What Every Traveler Should Know

 In most cases, one hour should be enough for a domestic-to-domestic connection or a domestic-to-international, but check the airport’s website for a minimum suggested time to allow for a connection.
 If you’re connecting from an international flight to a domestic one, however, you could need a few hours, as we’ll explain below.

-Do I have to go through US customs for a connecting flight?
+Do I go through customs on a connecting flight?

 When you’re traveling internationally, you will need to go through border control/immigration and customs at some point, usually your first point of entry in that country.
 So, if you’re traveling to the United States from another country, you’ll have to collect your bags, go through customs and immigration, and re-check your bags before heading to your connecting flight, which may be in another terminal.